Web service

 .
-The Internet Media type for JSON is application/json and the public.json is its Uniform Type Identifier.
-The file name extension is .json.
+The Internet media type for JSON is application/json, and its Uniform Type Identifier is public.json.

 Here are the important benefits/ pros of using JSON: